-1. Starting in 2022, and every year thereafter, by January 31 for the threeyear term of the GWMA Plan approved by the Director of IDWR, the Cities, SVWSD, and SVC each will contribute \$10 per acre-foot of their average annual non-irrigation groundwater diversions (based on a 5-year rolling average of prior diversions) to an account known as the Conservation and Infrastructure, Efficiency Fund ("CIEF Fund"), as more broadly described in the GWMA Plan.
+- 1. Starting in 2022, and every year thereafter, by January 31 for the threeyear term of the GWMA Plan approved by the Director of IDWR, the Cities, SVWSD, and SVC each will contribute \$10 per acre-foot1 of their average annual non-irrigation groundwater diversions (based on a 5-year rolling average of prior diversions) to an account known as the Conservation and Infrastructure, Efficiency Fund ("CIEF Fund"), as more broadly described in the GWMA Plan.
 The monies contributed to the CIEF Fund by the Cities, SVWSD, and SVC should be used for infrastructure improvements and other permanent measures and may be used for purchasing storage water.
 The first year's payment shall be based on the pumping volumes described in Table 1, above.
 Table 1 shall be updated annually to account for a continuing 5-year rolling average of prior diversions.
-When the Cities, SVWSD, and SVC make their contribution, they shall also provide to the GWMA Advisory Committee and the CIEF Fund Committee a short report detailing the Cities', SVWSD's, and SVC's respective non-irrigation rights and the measured withdrawals associated with those rights for the prior five years in order to explain the financial contribution to the CIEF Fund.
+When the Cities, SVWSD, and SVC make their contribution, they shall also provide to the GWMA Advisory Committee and the CIEF Fund Committee a short report detailing the Cities', SVWSD's, and SVC's respective non-irrigation rights and the measured withdrawals associated with those rights for the prior five years in order to explain the financial contribution to the CIEF Fund. - 2.
+Any projects or storage water purchases funded by the monies contributed to the CIEF Fund by the Cities, SVWSD, and SVC, as described above, shall be approved by the CIEF Fund Committee.
+The CIEF Fund Committee shall be comprised of an equal number of surface water right holders and ground water right holders in the Water District 37 who are

-Cities/SVWSD/SVC Term Sheet re: Big Wood River GWMA Management Plan P. 2 of 5 elected/appointed in accordance with the bylaws of the CIEF Fund Committee.
+Cities/SVWSD/SVC Term Sheet re: Big Wood River GWMA Management Plan

-&lt;sup>10 This \$10 per acre-foot figure is based on a proposal by Carl Pendleton.
+1 This \$10 per acre-foot figure is based on a proposal by Carl Pendleton.
 The Cities, SVWSD, and SVC understand that \$10 per acre foot is the average annual amount Big Wood Canal Company shareholders pay in annual assessments based on reservoir releases.